 Several Asian skincare routines use thin layers of moisturizing products so the skin has time to absorb them without clogging pores, as some denser moisturizers do.
 An essence is one of these and is usually made up of a combination of power-packed ingredients like snail, collagen, and niacinamide.
-Not only does it moisturize the skin, but it better prepares it to absorb the following product layers.
-Like many of the other steps in the routine, it’s popular in South Korea to use botanical ingredients in its skincare products as well.

 The texture of an essence can vary depending on the brand.
 For summer, toners with a water-like consistency are desirable as heavier layers may feel sticky due to humidity.
 You can use a cotton pad to swipe it on or pat it in with clean hands.
 A prime example of this kind of essence is the Tia’m Snail & Azulene Essence.

 For colder months, many people switch to a denser essence with the consistency of a gel.
 These take longer to absorb into the skin but provide a deeper dose of moisture, which is essential when the air is cold and dry.
 Swanicoco’s Honey Dewy Calming Propolis Essence is a perfect example (and also comes in handy to calm irritated skin!).